 - Problems with speech and/or chewing

 The type of orthodontic treatment recommended by your dentist will depend on available options and your preference.
 Traditional braces work by applying pressure to realign the teeth.
-Such braces are usually comprised of small brackets that are cemented onto the teeth and use a wire to connect the brackets.
+Such braces are usually comprised of small brackets that are cemented onto the teeth.
+A wire is used to connect the brackets.
 From time to time, your orthodontist or dentist will tighten the wire to shift your jaw and teeth gradually into the proper place.
 In some cases, braces may be placed behind the teeth.
-Other options for orthodontics treatments include removable clear aligners.
+Other options for orthodontics treatments include removable aligners.

 Orthodontic treatment, including braces, usually begins between the ages of 8 and 14, as most abnormalities become apparent between the ages of 6 and 12.
 Even so, adults may also have braces to correct bad bites and create a healthier, more beautiful smile.